Immigration Lawyer Cost for a Green Card (2026 Guide)

 Family-Based Green Card

-• Family Preference: Siblings, married children, and others
+• Family Preference: Siblings, married children, and other relatives — subject to annual caps and often longer waiting periods

 Employment-Based Green Card

-These are for workers with special skills or job offers:
+These green cards are for workers with specialized skills or employer sponsorship.
+The main categories are:

 How Lawyers Charge: Fee Structures